Mr-goldenburger/Auto-Bean/README.md

 <br />
 <br />

 The creator of this bot is not liable for any consequences a user may face as a result of its use.
+This bot is not intentended to be used for cheating your membean minutes, but rather as an example for what such a program might look like.
 By using this bot you automatically agree to these terms. <br />